-Students seeking enrollment in our technical programs need to be recommended by their sending school counselor, have an acceptable attendance record, meet any pre-requisites required for the program to which they are applying, and have a four-year plan in place to ensure they meet graduation requirements.
+Students seeking enrollment in our technical programs need to be recommended by their partner high school counselor, have an acceptable attendance record, meet any prerequisites required for the program to which they are applying, and have a four-year plan in place to ensure they meet graduation requirements.

 Selection of students into a program will be based upon: